knative/serving/community/CONTRIBUTING.md

 it.
 However, sometimes seeing the exact code change can help focus discussions, so the choice is up to you.

-## Setting up to contribute to Elafros
+## Setting up to contribute to Knative

 Check out this
 [README](https://github.com/knative/serving/blob/master/README.md) to learn
-about the Elafros source base and setting up your [development environment](https://github.com/knative/serving/blob/master/DEVELOPMENT.md).
+about the Knative source base and setting up your [development environment](https://github.com/knative/serving/blob/master/DEVELOPMENT.md).

 ## Pull requests